Lab Report │

 If games are spaced >3 hours apart:

-• Immediate post-game refuel (within 30 min): 15-20g protein + 30-60g carbs
+• Immediate post-game refuel (within 30 min): 15-20g protein plus 30-60g carbs.

-• 90-120 minutes later: Light snack (20-30g carbs)
+• 90-120 minutes later: light snack (20-30g carbs).

-• 60 minutes before next game: Pre-game fuel (30-50g carbs)
+• 60 minutes before next game: pre-game snack (30-50g carbs).

 Sustained energy snack examples:

-• Rice cakes with jam (25-30g carbs)
+• Rice cakes with jam (25-30g carbs).

-• Pretzels + fruit (30-40g carbs)
+• Pretzels plus fruit (30-40g carbs).

-• Sports drink (20-30g carbs)
+• Sports drink (20-30g carbs).

-• Small bagel with honey (40-50g carbs)
+• Small bagel with honey (40-50g carbs).

 Hydration Throughout the Day